lulukas/pomo-clock/README.md

 # PomoClock

 The PomoClock is an Angular Project which is implementing a userinterface to work with the pomodoro technique.
+See a running instance [here](https://lulukas.github.io/pomo-clock/)

 ## Pomodoro Technique